 - Presbyterian Church (U.S.A.) related secondary school, college or university

-- Institutions awarded in 2018 are not eligible.
+- Institutions awarded in the prior year are not eligible.

 - Institutions previously awarded must have final report on file.